jphalimi/PythonForMIC/Doc/distutils/apiref.rst

   the "negative alias" of :option:`--verbose`, then :option:`--quiet` on the command line sets *verbose* to false.

 ..
-XXX Should be replaced with optparse
+XXX Should be replaced with :mod:`optparse`.

 .. function:: fancy_getopt(options, negative_opt, object, args)